BenjaminColasante/PriceRadar/README.md

 # PriceRadar
 ## Project Overview
 PriceRadar is a web application that helps users find the best deals for products and categories available on Walmart and Amazon.
 It provides up-to-date information on pricing, availability, rating, and shipping, with options to filter, compare, and save products for a fully customizable experience.
-PriceRadar was developed with
+PriceRadar was developed with a Flask backend and a React frontend.

 You can try PriceRadar right now using the following link: [https://www.mypriceradar.com](https://www.mypriceradar.com)